-Stacy provided me a few Lyon’s restaurant recommendations:
+Stacy provided me with a few Lyon’s restaurant recommendations:

 “The Stone Cup, just across the road, check them out for breakfast.
 They’re so friendly and the coffee is good and strong!
 I also recommend Smokin’ Dave’s BBQ and Mojo Taqueria, also in Lyons.
 Being from Texas, I was super surprised to find good BBQ AND street tacos in Colorado.”

 I also found a few places of my own, like the Spirit Hound Distillers at the edge of town.
 Not only does it have great gin, but the straight malt whiskey is super too.
 Make sure you treat yourself to one of their cocktails!
-The Distillery/bar is a great place to go to meet locals, and get more recommendations from the ultra friendly bartenders.
-Plus, if you walk to the distillery (only a mile from WeeCasa), you get a half price drink!
+The Distillery/bar is a great place to go to meet locals and get more recommendations from ultra-friendly bartenders.
+Plus, if you walk to the distillery (only a mile from WeeCasa), you get a half-price drink!

 Wee Casa Tiny Home Resort